iOS: Troubleshooting Messages

 - iMessage registration validates your Apple ID for use with iMessage.
 If you are unable to activate iMessage, follow this article.

-- If iMessage is unavailable either on the sending or receiving device, SMS will be used.
-You can turn this on or off in Settings > Messages > Send As SMS.
+- If an iMessage cannot be sent, it will be resent using SMS or MMS, depending on the content.
+You can turn this behavior on or off in Settings > Messages > Send As SMS.
 Carrier messaging rates may apply.

 - Verify that the Apple ID or phone number is listed in Settings > Messages > Send & Receive.